Lisa Frank: Early life and education

-In 2011, she launched a colorful line of clothing.
+Designs

+Frank's artwork features rainbow and neon colors and stylized depictions of animals, including dolphins, pandas, and unicorns.
+In the 1980s and 1990s, her designs were used on school-supply products such as lunchboxes and Trapper Keepers and for other products such as toys and stickers.
+Her designs were popular among elementary and middle school–aged girls.
+In 2011, they were used for a colorful line of clothing.

+Frank's designs experienced a resurgence of popularity in the late 2010s and early 2020s during a wave of nostalgia for the '80s and '90s.

 Collaborations

-Frank partnered with Reebok to release two versions of limited-release Reebok Classic Leathers shoes in 2017.
+In the late 2010s and early 2020s, during a wave of nostalgia for the '80s and '90s, Frank's designs experienced a resurgence in popularity and several collaborations were developed featuring her artwork.
+Frank partnered with Reebok to release two versions of limited-release Reebok Classic Leathers shoes in 2017 featuring her designs.
 In 2017, Frank was partnering with producer Jon Shestack to develop a movie inspired by her work.

-In 2019, Frank designed the logo for John Mayer's Instagram television series, Current Mood.
+In 2019, she designed the logo for John Mayer's Instagram television series, Current Mood.
+In 2023 she collaborated with Crocs on a line of platform clogs and with Evite on a line of digital invitations.

 Personal life

-Frank is "notoriously elusive and private."
+Frank is "notoriously private".
 In a 2012 interview video with Urban Outfitters, the company agreed to obscure her face.

 In 1994, Frank married James A. Green, who from 1990 to October 2005 was president and chief executive officer of Lisa Frank Incorporated.
-They had 2 sons, Hunter (born in 1995) and Forrest (born in 1999).
-She filed for divorce in September 2005.
+They had sons born in 1995 and 1999.
+Frank filed for divorce in September 2005.
 That same month, she sued to remove Green from the company, and he resigned the following month.
 The court agreed to assign control of the company to Lisa Frank.